Digital nomad born in New York but currently living online, Eva knows everything there is to know about packing and moving.

 Before moving, an excellent tip is to back up the contents of your computer first, either to an external hard drive or flash memory or to cloud storage.
 Nobody can guarantee that everything will go smoothly, so make sure you save your valuable data to reduce the risk of losing it when the machine arrives at your home.

-  After you have measured your computer along with the monitor, choose the right sized box if you haven’t kept the original one.
+After you have measured your computer along with the monitor, choose the right-sized box if you haven’t kept the original one.
 Now is the time to remove the cables, but only after you have taken the photo of the complicated network at the back of your computer or at least labeled each of them.
-However, if you are hiring a professional mover to do the job, it is advisable to remove the hard disk drive to protect your data from being compromised.
+However, if you are hiring professional cross-country movers to do the job, it is advisable to remove the hard disk drive to protect your data from being compromised.

 Keep Your Electronics Safe While Moving

 It is important to immobilize the computer so it does not shift inside the boxes during transport.
 You can do that by putting a few layers of bubble wrap or towels at the bottom of the box and adding crushed paper or towels between the computer and the walls of boxes.

 To save the delicate computer parts inside the tower from being damaged during transport, you should stick to the following protective measures.
 After turning your desktop computer off, remove the cords between the computer and monitor and the ones connecting it to the power supply.
 Fold and secure them with rubber bands and put them into the plastic bags, which you will place in the boxes with other additional parts.

 Use Proper Packing Supplies for Your Desktop and Computer Tower